 - Every one of these human beings needs food to eat, water to drink, a home to live in, health care, etc. every single day.

 - The only way to obtain water, food, shelter, etc. in capitalism is with money.

 - For the billions and billions of normal, non-wealthy people on the planet, the only way to obtain money is to have a job.

 - But there is a gigantic shortfall in the number of good jobs created by capitalism.
 There are less than half a billion good jobs in a world that contains 7.5 billion people.

-- Therefore, because of capitalism, billions of people on planet Earth live in intense poverty, staring death in the face every day because of hunger and disease.
+- Therefore, billions of people on planet Earth live in intense poverty.

-As discussed in Chapter 2, simply think through how we would design an economy in any sane world.
-We would obviously design the economy from the very start so that it delivers what every human needs to live life at a decent, modern standard of living (calculated in Chapter 5 to be $52,000 for an American middle class lifestyle for a single adult).
-A sane economic system would understand that every human being must have food, water, shelter, clothing, health care, electricity, transportation, communication, education, etc. every day, and then it would deliver all of these needs to every human every day.
-The fact that capitalism does the opposite of this – is in fact specifically designed to concentrate wealth and create poverty – makes capitalism insane to any rational observer.
+How would we design a better economy?
+We would design the economy from the very start so that it delivers what every human needs to live life at a decent, modern standard of living (calculated in Chapter 5 to be $52,000 for an American middle class lifestyle for a single adult).
+Such an economic system would understand that every human being must have food, water, shelter, clothing, health care, electricity, transportation, communication, education, etc. every day, and then it would deliver all of these needs to every human every day.
+The fact that capitalism often does the opposite of this – is in fact concentrates wealth and creates poverty by design in many cases – makes capitalism an economic system that must be replaced.